wonkatin/Python-Geocoder/README-part2.md

 4. Display only one decimal place on the temperature (think about string formatting).

 ### Sample Code:Decimal Places Display

+There are other ways to format the string.
+This is one way!

 ```python
 # prints 1.23456789